 Once the water is added to the mixture, complete the mixing, compacting, and shaping within 2 hours from start to finish.

 2. Lime.
 Mix the lime and soil using a power driven transverse type mixer equipped with a computer controlled volumetric water readout.
 If necessary, add water to bring the mixed material to at least 3 percent above optimum moisture content.
-Continue mixing until the lime is thoroughly incorporated into the soil, all soil clods are reduced to a maximum size of 2 inches (50 mm), and the mixture is a uniform color.
+Continue mixing until the lime is thoroughly incorporated into the soil, all soil clods are reduced to a maximum size of 2 inches, and the mixture is a uniform color.

 After the initial mixing, lightly compact the material to seal it against rain or excessive drying by using a steel wheel or pneumatic tire roller.